lusinetumolabs/Craps_game/README.md

 ## Example Output

 Welcome to the Craps game!
 Press Enter to roll the dice...

-You rolled: 7 You win!
+You rolled: 7
+You win!
 You rolled a 7 or 11.

+---

+Or, if a "goal" number is set:

+You rolled: 5
+Your goal is 5.
+Keep rolling until you hit 5 again or roll a 7.

 ## Requirements

-- Python
+- Python installed on your computer, or
+- Play in an online compiler.

 ## License